The Importance of Translators Note

 How to add translator’s notes

 There are several methods for adding notes to a translation (for example, here are some translators’ choices).
 Using parenthesis directly in the text or prefixing a comment with the acronym ‘TN’ or ‘t/n’ are two popular techniques.
-Footnotes are another frequent way among translators, albeit this method may confuse the source text already has footnotes.
+Footnotes are another frequent way among translators, albeit this method may confuse the source text that already has footnotes.
 If you’re going to use the shortened technique, write down ‘Translator’s remark’ in full first so the reader understands what the abbreviation means.
 A must-read blog post for Every translator’s common questions.

 Whatever way you use to alert readers to your notes, the most important thing is to be consistent in your application so that the reader receives a clear signal.
-If your remarks are solely meant for your client to see and not to be included in the final text of the target translation, then using the comment feature of various word processing software is suitable and maybe more convenient.
+If your remarks are solely meant for your client to see and not to be included in the final text of the target translation, then using the comment feature of various word processing software is suitable and may be more convenient.
 This will notify the customer of numerous topics that they should discuss with you or think about on their own before posting the translation.

 note of the translator